 Expected Outcomes

-- Patient will identify factors contributing to poor sleep patterns
+- Patient will identify factors contributing to poor sleep patterns.

-- Patient will report averaging 7-9 hours of restful sleep per night
+- Patient will report averaging 7-9 hours of restful sleep per night.

-- Patient will report feeling rested and energized upon waking
+- Patient will report feeling rested and energized upon waking.

-Nursing Assessment for Insomnia
+Nursing Assessment

 1. Identify health conditions contributing to insomnia.

 Chronic pain, shortness of breath, dementia, pregnancy, menopause, psychiatric conditions, narcolepsy, and incontinence can interrupt sleep patterns.
-Acute and chronic diseases and conditions should first be identified as these cannot always be adjusted.
+Acute and chronic diseases and conditions should first be identified, as these cannot always be adjusted.

 2. Assess sleep patterns.